-The Royal College of Surgeons is pleased to offer Apjohn PhD Positionsin Ireland.
-These opportunities are available for doctoral candidates interested in pursuing research in medicinal chemistry or chemical biology.
+The Royal College of Surgeons is pleased to offer Apjohn PhD Scholarships in Ireland.
+These scholarships are available for doctoral candidates interested in pursuing research in medicinal chemistry or chemical biology.

-The Apjohn The studentships are new prestigious awards aiming to develop future chemistry leaders in academia and industry.
+The Apjohn Scholarships are new prestigious awards aiming to develop future chemistry leaders in academia and industry.

 Worthy offer for applicants.

 User Review( votes)

 The Royal College of Surgeons in Ireland is a professional association and educational institution that is responsible for the medical speciality of surgery throughout the island of Ireland.

 If English is not your first language then you will need to show that your English language skills are at a high enough level to succeed in your studies.

 - Course Level: Scholarships are available for pursuing research programme.